 Thursday 14th July: “Birds in Culture: The Influence of Birds in Photography” by Bimal Goculdas. [watch the recording]

-Saturday 30th July is the closing event of the Birdsong exhibit.
-Book tickets for the concert ‘Wings of Melody‘.
+Saturday 30th July was the closing event of the Birdsong exhibit.

 Those of you not in Bangalore, you can watch a live walk-through of the exhibit that we did on the day of the launch, on Facebook or Instagram.
-If you are in Bangalore, do drop by the museum with your family and let us know how you enjoyed the exhibit!
+Here’s a short video that shows a glimpse of the exhibit.

 One Thought on “‘Birdsong’ – a Unique Experience in Bangalore”